-Maybe you like yours over easy or fried to perfection, but no matter which style you’re into, eggs are vitamin D-rich and actively help fight tooth decay.
-“Vitamin D prevents tooth decay because it promotes tooth development and stronger teeth are less susceptible to decay,” explains Dr. Greg Gelfand, DDS.
+Maybe you like your eggs over easy or fried to perfection.
+Regardless of the style you’re into, eggs are vitamin D-rich and actively help fight tooth decay.
+“Vitamin D prevents tooth decay because it promotes tooth development and stronger teeth are less susceptible to decay,” explains Greg Gelfand, DDS, Gentle Dental Bayside in Bayside, New York.
 This is great news for breakfast sandwich lovers because eggs are also great for improving your eyesight.

-If you’re wondering how to prevent cavities during the holidays when food is loaded with extra sugar, try filling your plate up with vitamin A-packed sweet potatoes.
+You may be curious about how to prevent cavities during the holidays.
+This is especially true with foods that contain extra sugar.
+You can try filling your plate up with vitamin A-packed sweet potatoes.
 “Vitamin A is vital for salivary function, which buffers the pH of your mouth, helping to prevent tooth decay,” says Dr. Gelfand.
-Surprisingly, sweet potatoes also have even more potassium than bananas.

 Plain yogurt is loaded with calcium, vitamin D, and immunity-boosting probiotics, so you may not be surprised to find dairy on our list of tooth decay-fighters.
 However, you’ll be excited to learn that yogurt has both mouth-healthy and gut-healthy properties, says Lawrence Fung, DDS, a cosmetic dentist and spokesperson for Hello Oral Care, a natural-focused dental hygiene company.
-“Since our teeth are made up of calcium, foods containing calcium are great at building up our teeth’s enamel,” he explains of how to prevent cavities.
+“Since our teeth are made up of calcium, foods containing calcium are great at building up our teeth’s enamel,” he explains.
 “To help increase the uptake of calcium in our teeth, foods that contain vitamin D, magnesium, and phosphorus can help as well.”

 Does this seem crazy to you?
-Well, it should, because nobody ever considered butter healthy before finding out that it is a good source of that periodontal disease-fighting vitamin B12 (although the butter-might-be-healthy case is building).
-“Vitamin B12 is beneficial in reversing oral wounds like canker sores and promoting gum health,” tells Catrise Austin, DDS, the self-proclaimed queen of smiles in New York City.
+Well, the butter-might-be-healthy case is building, and now we can add that it is a good source of vitamin B12, which helps fight periodontal disease.
+“Vitamin B12 is beneficial in reversing oral wounds like canker sores and promoting gum health,” tells Catrise Austin, DDS, cosmetic dentist in New York City.
 “Decreased vitamin B intake may lead to the progression of mild gum infections like gingivitis, or advanced gum infections like periodontitis that commonly lead to tooth loss.”
-You can also find B12 in soy, rice, and cheese, but butter sounds like a lot more fun, doesn’t it?
+You can also find B12 in soy, rice, and cheese.

-Load your salads and snack bowls up with walnuts, pistachios, and cashews because Jonathan Neman, DDS says phosphorous-rich nuts are great for protecting teeth.
+Load your salads and snack bowls up with walnuts, pistachios, and cashews because they’re phosphorous-rich nuts are great for protecting teeth, says Jonathan Neman, DDS, Neman Family Dentistry, in Forest Hills, New York.
 “Phosphorus-rich foods have been shown to protect tooth enamel and reduce the risk of cavities by making our saliva neutralize the acids.”
-Here’s to hoping this is a good excuse add more peanut butter to our smoothies.